AleksandrRogov/DynamicsWebApi/README.md

 })
 ```

-The following types are described at this moment: DWA.Types.FetchXmlResponse and DWA.Types.MultipleResponse.
+The following types are described at this moment: `DWA.Types.FetchXmlResponse` and `DWA.Types.MultipleResponse`.

 ##### DWA.Prefer
-DWA.Prefer contains various values that can header "Prefer" to be set with.
+`DWA.Prefer` contains various values that can header "Prefer" to be set with.
 Most of the existing operations support such header.
 The following list describes which
-header values can be used for different operations.
+header values can be used for which operations.

 * `DWA.Prefer.ReturnRepresentation` - `create`, `update`, `updateSingleProperty` - allows developers to retrieve just created or updated object in a single request.
 * `DWA.Prefer.Annotations` - `retrieveRequest`, `retrieveMultipleRequest`, `executeFetchXml` - allows to retrieve additional information about lookups, option sets and etc.